 The other thing to know about the Cloud DVR is that you can’t record everything.
 All Disney and ESPN channels are off the menu, so you if you want to record the NBA playoffs, like us, you have to record it off of NBA TV or TNT.
 FOX local channels and FX are also not recordable, as well as On-Demand movies and shows.
 Still, we did like the option of going back and watching last night’s game between the Celtics and Wizards, so even if it’s not perfect, it’s still DVR.

 Do all Sling TV packages have commercials?
 Good question.

 Paying the extra $5 per month for Cloud DVR service may solve the problem of dealing with commercials, but we can’t help but wonder, why doesn’t Sling TV just tell us if a program has commercials before we start watching?
 We want a better experience than a white text on black screen that says the following:

 We don’t think we’re asking too much when all we want is straight-forward information.
 As you can tell from the sample screenshot, Sling TV says, “fast forward and other functions may not be available.”
 Well, we don’t like guessing if something may or may not be available.
 Please don’t make us do the investigative work.

 To be fair to Sling TV, other live TV streaming services do this as well (ahem, DIRECTV NOW).
-But we’ll keep bringing it up in hopes that someone will hear us and so you won’t be surprised when you come across it.
+But we’ll keep bringing it up in hopes that someone will hear us and add commerical-free streaming to one or all of Sling TV’s packages one day.